Built with Love

 • Pray for our program participants would create an impact in our community and grow with their walk with the Lord.

-• Volunteer – For more information visit: http://www.missionadelante.org/serve
+• Volunteer – Come to our Volunteer Orientation on May 17th.
+For more information visit: missionadelante.ccbchurch.com/goto/forms/123/responses/new

 • Donate to join us in building a multicultural community of disciples making disciples.